Contributing Researchers: Dr. Chris Willenborg, Sid Darras, Eric Johnson, and Dr. Dilshan Benaragama

 Conclusions & Recommendations

-This study found thiamethoxam seed treatment does not deliver consistent benefits in terms of improving field pea competitiveness and mitigating yield loss from weed competition.
+This study found that thiamethoxam seed treatment does not consistently improve field pea competitiveness or mitigate yield loss from weed competition.
 The inconsistency in pea response may be due to environmental conditions over the length of the project.
-It is also entirely possible that field pea simply doesn’t respond to thiamethoxam the way corn and soybeans do.
+It is also entirely possible that field pea doesn’t respond to thiamethoxam the way corn and soybeans do.

 In conclusion, growing more competitive pea cultivars provides greater weed competition rather than treating pea seed with thiamethoxam-based seed treatment.
 Growers are encouraged to consider cultivar choice as an integral component of their weed management system.